gradio-app/gradio/guides/05_custom-components/02_key-component-concepts.md

 The interactive version of the component is much more complex -- you can upload and edit images, draw sketches, etc. -- while the static version does not do any of that.

 Not every component has an interactive version.
-For example, the gr.AnnotatedImage only appears as a static version since there's no way to interactively change the value of the annotations or the image.
+For example, the `gr.AnnotatedImage` only appears as a static version since there's no way to interactively change the value of the annotations or the image.
-What's important to know here: .

 ### What you need to remember